AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-type.md

 ## `Create AssetType`

-Create a new asset type with a specified identifier.
+Creates a new asset type with a specified identifier.

 ### Request